Most prevention and detection tools deliver results via fraud scores. But what do they measure, and how do they work exactly?

 - 0 – 10: the action is safe, and will be approved automatically.

 - 10 -20: the action could be risky, and should be reviewed manually.
 The user journey is momentarily paused, and you can create an alert via email, for instance, to manually process the action.
 Another option is to trigger a second set of verifications automatically at this stage.

 - 20+: the action is risky and will be declined.
 You can blacklist the user’s data points forever if you choose to.

 Note that these can be adjusted manually.
-But before tweaking them, it’s important to first get a good understanding of which rules gave these scores.
+But before tweaking them, it’s important to first get a good understanding of which rules give us a fraud score.

-The rules which help calculate fraud scoring can be:
+The rules which help calculate a fraud score can be:

 - Preset by the provider and tailored to your industry